mongodb-labs/mongo-arrow/bindings/python/docs/source/data_types.rst

   >>> df["_id"][0]
   ObjectId('64408bf65ac9e208af220144')

+As of this writing, Polars does not support Extension Types.

 Null Values and Conversion to Pandas DataFrames
 -----------------------------------------------

-In Arrow, all Arrays are always nullable.
+In Arrow (and Polars), all Arrays are nullable.
 Pandas has experimental nullable data types as, e.g., "Int64" (note the capital "I").
 You can instruct Arrow to create a pandas DataFrame using nullable dtypes with the code below (taken from `here <https://arrow.apache.org/docs/python/pandas.html>`_)